ms/buildtogether.tech/src/rules-newcomers.md

 Have and enforce a <span i="Code of Conduct">Code of Conduct</span>.
 :   We discussed this rule in <a section="starting"/>, but it bears repeating here.
-    Your project's culture is defined by the worst behavior it tolerates
-    <cite>Gruenert2015</cite>, and every instance of bad behavior will drive
-    current and potential contributors away.
+    Your project's culture is defined by the worst behavior it tolerates [% b Gruenert2015 %], and every instance of bad behavior will drive current and potential contributors away.

 Develop forms of legitimate peripheral participation.